-- A. Have the client void before the procedure. - B. Keep the client NPO. - C. Observe the client for hypertension following the procedure.
+- A. Have the client void before the procedure. - B. Keep the client NPO. - C. Observe the client for hypertension following the procedure. - D. Place the client on the right side following the procedure.

 (A) A full bladder would impede withdrawal of ascitic fluid.
 (B) Keeping the client NPO is not necessary.
 (C) The client may exhibit signs and symptoms of shock and hypertension.
 (D) No position change is needed after the procedure.